| Read Time: 8 minutes | Medical Malpractice

 Current Medical Malpractice Statistics and What They Reveal

 • Medical malpractice deaths per year.
-Estimates suggest that between 250,000 and 400,000 deaths occur annually due to medical errors.
-This statistic places medical errors among the top three leading causes of death in the United States, alongside heart disease and cancer.
+Estimates vary by study, but between roughly 44,000 and 400,000 deaths occur annually due to medical errors, with 250,000 being a frequently cited middle estimate.
+Regardless of the exact figure, medical errors remain among the leading causes of death in the United States.

 • The percentage of successful medical malpractice lawsuit statistics.
-The success rate in medical malpractice lawsuits varies significantly from case to case, with recent data indicating that approximately 30% to 40% of medical malpractice cases result in a favorable outcome for the plaintiff.
-This statistic underscores the challenges of proving malpractice, as these cases often require substantial evidence and expert testimony to establish negligence and causation.
+Success rates vary by source and methodology.
+Some data suggests 30% to 40% of medical malpractice cases result in a favorable outcome for the plaintiff, while other recent analyses indicate nearly 4 out of 5 malpractice claims do not result in a payment to the claimant, closer to a 20% success rate.
+This range underscores the challenges of proving malpractice, as these cases often require substantial evidence and expert testimony to establish negligence and causation.

 A Baltimore medical malpractice lawyer is ready to help you.
 If you believe you have grounds for a medical malpractice claim, speak to an attorney and explore your options.